whitelunarium/pages_fork/_posts/Foundation/A-agile_classroom/2025-04-13-agile_pair_trio.md

 Code reviews ensure quality and help teammates learn from each other.
 Focus on comments, pair testing, debugging, and structured reviews.

 - **Comments**:
-  - [ ] Leaves constructive comments on pull requests or commits.
+  - [ ] Leave constructive comments on pull requests or commits.
   - [ ] Asks clarifying questions when code is unclear.
   - [ ] Suggests improvements or alternative approaches when appropriate.